zohra101/sandbox-level-3/modules.md

 ## Modules
 - Allows the code in a JavaScript file to be used in other JavaScript files.
-- Uses the keywords export and import
+- Uses the keywords export and import.

 ### Keyword export
 `export function myFunction();`
-- Allows code to be used in other JavaScript files.
+- Makes code usable in other JavaScript files.

 #### Example:
 ```javascript